Who is Maulana Shahid Raza?

 - Maulana Muhammad Ayyub

-One of his friends Sheikh Ibrahim Mogra reveals the secret of his success, “a thoughtful person who speaks after thinking through every issue carefully – he takes long pauses and then gave measured and insightful opinions”.
-He also admired his “openness and willingness to embrace others”; he tells of his first encounter with Maulana – “I visited him one day to discuss Iftari time since each mosque in Leicester had its own different time – I wanted them to agree on one time when I made this suggestion Maulana commended me and said ‘this should have been done long ago – you have my full support”.
+One of his friends Sheikh Ibrahim Mogra reveals the secret of his success.
+“A thoughtful person who speaks after thinking through every issue carefully.
+He takes long pauses and then gave measured and insightful opinions”.
+Also, he admired his “openness and willingness to embrace others”.
+He tells of his first encounter with Maulana.
+“I visited him one day to discuss Iftari time since each mosque in Leicester had its own different time.
+I wanted them to agree on one time when I made this suggestion Maulana commended me and said.
+‘This should have been done long ago – you have my full support”.
 Sheikh Mogra says this was a great encouragement for me.

 The Imam teaches and learns

 The responsibility of learning the teachings of Islam and then teaching them to the community has assumed a special significance in British society.
 Young people need to be guided and taught.
 The Prophet (peace be upon him) praised such Imams, he said “the best amongst you is the one who learns and teaches the glorious Quran”.
 A student of Maulana Raza said, “He was an outstanding teacher and hugely admired by his

 students and members of the congregation” (Ayyub Raja).
 Maulana was the national leader who worked tirelessly to serve Allah and British Muslims.
 Many a time he was criticised by people, let down by friends and faced perils.
 But he was patient and relied on Allah.
 His protégé and close confidante Maqsood Ahmed OBE said “He was an amazing teacher, a kind person and his outstanding services were recognised by many including

 the University of Leicester when he was given an honorary DLit.”

 Allah will honour the Imams